-Dr. Goldenberg routinely treats patients with chronic skin conditions.
+At Goldenberg Dermatology, we routinely treat patients with chronic skin conditions.
 Although currently incurable, autoimmune disorders such as psoriasis and eczema can be effectively treated and have their recurrences significantly reduced.
 Light therapy is often recommended.
 It is a popular, painless, and extremely effective option.
 Narrow Band UVB Therapy involves targeting affected areas with controlled doses of ultraviolet light, reducing the number of cells responsible for outbreaks.
 This is a great non-invasive way to treat certain skin conditions without the need for chemicals or oral medication.
 However, there are certain medications (see Biologics) that have been proven to help patients suffering from more severe cases of psoriasis.

 There are a variety of sexually transmitted diseases (STDs) that may affect the appearance of skin and could lead to more serious health problems.
 The Human Papillomavirus (HPV) is known to be associated with genital warts, and can be spread very easily, which necessitates its effective treatment.
 Molluscum, another viral infection often spread through sexual contact, is also highly contagious and results in unsightly physical changes to the skin.
 Both can be treated by excision and a variety of topical treatments.

 With age, natural wear, and constant sun exposure, the skin is subject to developing areas of discoloration.
 While generally harmless and mostly treated for cosmetic purposes, certain patches of discoloration may point toward possible development of skin cancer.
-Scaly lesions that appear on sun-exposed area may be a sign of actinic keratosis, a precancerous skin condition.
-Dr. Goldenberg is very knowledgeable at helping patients deal with and take preemptive measures to prevent serious complications associated with solar damage.
+Scaly lesions that appear on sun-exposed areas may be a sign of actinic keratosis, a precancerous skin condition.
+Our doctors very knowledgeable at helping patients deal with and take preemptive measures to prevent serious complications associated with solar damage.
 Moles, or nevi, are common in all people and are generally harmless — however, asymmetrical moles are often the first thing looked for in searching for possible malignancies.
 Moles and skin lesions and can be easily removed through minor surgery or cryotherapy, in which liquid nitrogen is used to eliminate the affected cells.